 And of course, most Singaporeans would remember Ah Meng – quite possibly our zoo’s most famous resident till this day.
 You’ll see tributes to the beloved orangutan when you visit today – such as a life-sized bronze statue and Ah Meng Bistro.

-Mandai Wildlife Reserve, which has evolved to house several other attractions like River Wonders, Night Safari and the brand-new Bird Paradise.
+Singapore Zoo’s grounds are now part of the bigger Mandai Wildlife Reserve, which has evolved to house several other attractions like River Wonders, Night Safari and the brand-new Bird Paradise.

-There are a total of 11 zones housing animals according to their native continents, from Australia and Africa to Asia.
+There are a total of 12 zones housing animals according to their native continents, from Australia and Africa to Asia.
 Hop on a free buggy tour, which you can catch from 4 stations across the zoo.
 The tram runs at 3-5 minute intervals, and will take you to these attractions:

 If your lifelong dream is to head to a safari in Africa, Singapore Zoo’s Wild Africa zone comes a close second.
 Here, you’ll see animals native to the continent such as zebras, red river hogs, African painted dogs, and meerkats.

 There are also wildlife encounters such as animal feeding – for the giraffes, white rhino, and zebras – at $8 per feeding portion.
 If you want to learn more about your favourite animals here, join one of the keeper talks.
-There are daily ones for the fossa, African lion, meerkat, red river hog, and African painted dog.
+There are daily ones for the fossa, African lion, meerkat, and African painted dog.

 Next up, the Fragile Forest, which is home to animals from different equatorial rainforests around the world.
 Look out for the golden lion tamarin, lesser mousedeer, white-faced saki monkey, and Malayan flying fox.